Laura Fuentes

 Healthy Crockpot Chicken Pot Pie Soup

-My husband loved this dish—he is a chicken pot pie lover, so this soup was a huge hit with him.
-It has all the classic flavors of a traditional pot pie but without needing to make pie crust.
-It’s also naturally gluten-free, so I don’t have to make any adjustments to the recipe.
+My husband loved this dish-he is a chicken pot pie lover, so this soup was a huge hit with him.
+It has all the classic flavors of a traditional pot pie, but without needing to make a pie crust.

 Ingredients